Not Showing Up for Jury Duty

 - Primary care giver to young children

 - Serving would cause you undue hardship

 Jury duty always seems to come at the least convenient times.
-Maybe you thought no one would notice if you didn’t report, and now you’ve learned that missing jury duty can result in serious penalties.
-If you’ve been charged with missing jury duty, an experienced criminal attorney can help negotiate your case.
-Receive a free case review to understand the potential penalties in your case.
+Maybe you thought no one would notice if you didn’t report, and now you’ve learned that not showing up for jury duty can result in serious penalties.
+If you’ve been charged with missing jury duty, an experienced criminal defense attorney can help negotiate your case.